15 dead after consuming spurious liquor in UP's Aligarh | Education

 - India

-Fifteen people died on Friday and at least 16 more were taken ill after allegedly consuming spurious liquor sold by a licensed vendor here, a senior official said.
+Fifteen people died on Friday and at least 16 others were taken ill after consuming spurious liquor, allegedly sold by a licensed vendor here, a senior official said.
 The authorities have ordered a magisterial probe into the incident and suspend five excise officials while four people, including the liquor vend owner, have been arrested.

-The inquiry will be conducted by an additional district magistrate-rank officer, DM Chandra Bhushan Singh told reporters.
+The inquiry will be conducted by an additional district magistrate-rank officer, District Magistrate Chandra Bhushan Singh told reporters.
 The administration is likely to invoke the stringent National Security Act (NSA) against those found guilty, he said.
-Additional District Magistrate (Finance) Vidhan Jaiswal told reporters that the victims are residents of villages under Lodha, Khair and Jawan police stations. ''While 15 people have died, 16 are being treated in different hospitals,'' he said.
+Additional District Magistrate (Finance) Vidhan Jaiswal told reporters that the victims are residents of villages under Lodha, Khair and Jawan police stations of Aligarh district. ''While 15 people have died, 16 are being treated in different hospitals,'' he said.

-The district magistrate has announced Rs 5 lakh ex gratia to the kin of the deceased.
+The district magistrate has announced Rs 5 lakh ex gratia to the kin of each of the deceased.

-DIG Dipak Kumar said the Lodha police station was informed in the morning about the death of two people after consuming country-made liquor bought from a vendor in Karsia.
+DIG Dipak Kumar said the Lodha police station was informed in the morning about the death of two people due to the consumption of country-made liquor bought from a vendor in Karsia.

 The victims were truck drivers who had gathered at a gas depot on the Aligarh-Tapaal highway for work, he said.

-However, when police and senior district officials reached the spot, they were told that six more people belonging to Karsia and adjoining villages had died, the DIG said, adding that the bodies were sent for post-mortem.
+When police and senior district officials reached the spot, they were, however, told that six more people belonging to Karsia and adjoining villages had died, the DIG said, adding the bodies were sent for post-mortem.
 Some of those taken ill were rushed to the district hospital, from where they were shifted to Jawaharlal Nehru Medical College Hospital at Aligarh Muslim University.

 The liquor shop has been sealed and samples have been collected for testing.
 Four people, including the owner of the liquor vend at Andla, have been arrested, police said.

-Senior Superintendent of Police (SSP) Kalanidhi Naithani said six police teams are combing villages to trace victims and help people get medical assistance. ''Among those arrested included an associate of the owner and two of his sales assistants.
+Senior Superintendent of Police Kalanidhi Naithani said six police teams are combing villages to trace victims and help people get medical assistance. ''Among those arrested included an associate of the liquor vend owner and two of his sales assistants.
 They are being interrogated,'' the SSP said.

+Agra Zone ADG Rajiv Krishna said names of three -- Anil Chaudhary, Vipin Yadav and Rishi Sharma -- came to the fore as the main accused in the incident.

+While Anil was among four already arrested, a reward of Rs 50 thousand each has been declared on arrests of Vipin Yadav and Rishi Sharma.

 According to locals, people had started falling sick on Thursday.
 Many others from neighbouring villages had also consumed the liquor, they added.
 Meanwhile, family members of the victims were seen crying at Karsia and Andla villages.
 Andla village head Om Dutt said apart from those who died, a large number of people were taken ill after consuming spurious liquor since Thursday afternoon.